catzy007/catzy007.github.io/posts/2021-10-18-nintendo-dsi-in-2021/index.md

 Few days ago i found a listing about Mario Party DS (JP Version) from local shop.
 With asking price of 5 USD incl. shipping hey, i'll take it.
 If it's original i save some money if it's not then fine i'll take it anyways.
-Then the package arrive and what a great news.
+Then the package arrive and good news.
 <p align="center">
     <img class="imgrespM" src="./posts/2021-10-18-nintendo-dsi-in-2021/13.jpg" alt="img">
     <br>